ansibleguy/webui/docs/source/usage/security.rst

     You should: (*example config will be added later on*)

-    * ..use HTTPS
+    * .. use HTTPS

-    * ..restrict the HTTP security headers (X-Frame-Options, X-Content-Type, Content-Security-Policy and Referrer-Policy, HSTS)
+    * .. restrict the HTTP security headers (X-Frame-Options, X-Content-Type, Content-Security-Policy and Referrer-Policy, HSTS)

-    * ..limit the networks able to access the Web-application using your firewall(s)
+    * .. limit the networks able to access the Web-application using your firewall(s)

-    * ..`limit the request rate <https://docs.nginx.com/nginx/admin-guide/security-controls/controlling-access-proxied-http/>`_ on the login form :code:`/a/*` and API :code:`/api/*`
+    * .. `limit the request rate <https://docs.nginx.com/nginx/admin-guide/security-controls/controlling-access-proxied-http/>`_ on the login form :code:`/a/*` and API :code:`/api/*`

 * Make sure the Account passwords and API keys are kept/used safe